upenn-libraries/sdbmss/README_OLD.md

   gem install bundler
   ```

-* Install [Node](https://nodejs.org/) (Rails requires a Javascript
+* If you didn't install [Node](https://nodejs.org/) in the Basic Host
-  runtime).
-The easiest way to do this is to download the latest
+  Setup section above, do it by downloading the latest tarball,
-  tarball, unzip it somehere, and make sure its bin/node executable is
+  unzipping it somewhere, and make sure its bin/node executable is in
-  in your PATH.
+  your PATH.

 * Create a MySQL account and some databases.